 Management is also responsible for ensuring that all inquiries from regulators are addressed with the utmost urgency and coordinated with the Legal Division.
-Any information request from a regulator either directly or through Legal or Compliance staff, must be considered and treated among the highest priorities.
+Any information request from a regulator both directly or through Legal or Compliance staff, must be considered and treated among the highest priorities.
 Failure to respond to these requests in a timely, complete and accurate manner could result in disciplinary action, up to and including termination of employment.

 Management must maintain an atmosphere conducive to Compliance and disclosure and shall be vigilant with respect to violations of Applicable Laws and regulations, Exchange requirements, terms and conditions of Government Contracts, or the Compliance Program.
 Promotion and adherence to the Company's compliance initiatives shall be part of each member of management's performance standards and evaluation.
-Failure to address known issues of noncompliance in a timely and appropriate manner, including responding to Corporate and Government Programs Compliance requests for information or documentation regarding an issue of noncompliance, may result in disciplinary action, up to and including termination of employment.
+Failure to address known issues of noncompliance in a timely and appropriate manner may result in disciplinary action, up to and including termination of employment.